connxio/docs/docs/connxio-portal/custom-api.md

 When there are many APIs, it is possible to search for a specific API using the filter search in the selection menu.

 :::info [HttpMethods]
-Http Methods will not be passed along to Connxio and only work to differentiate endpoints within the Custom API.
+Http Methods will not be passed along to Connxio and only works to differentiate endpoints within the Custom API.
 :::

 <br/>